Laura Turner (darts player)

 Laura Turner (born 16 October 1983) is an English professional darts player who plays in World Darts Federation (WDF) events.

-Career
+Playing career

-Turner made her World Championship debut at the 2019 BDO World Darts Championship, losing 2–0 to Anastasia Dobromyslova of Russia in the first round (last 16).
+Turner made her World Championship debut at the 2019 BDO World Darts Championship, losing 0–2 to Anastasia Dobromyslova in the first round (last 16).

+In 2022 Turner reached two PDC Women's Series event finals and qualified for the inaugural Women's World Matchplay.

+Broadcasting career

+In the 2020 PDC World Darts Championship Turner joined the Sky Sports Darts commentary team.

 Personal life

 Turner is married to darts player Aaron Turner from Byfleet, Surrey.
-She was part of the commentary team for the Sky TV coverage of the 2020 PDC World Darts Championship and the 2020 PDC World Matchplay as well as the 2020 PDC World Grand Prix.